guosheng/refinenet/README.md

 # Multipath RefineNet
 A MATLAB based framework for semantic image segmentation and general dense prediction tasks on images.

-This is the source code for the following paper and its extensions.
+This is the source code for the following paper and its extensions:
-RefineNet: Multi-Path Refinement Networks for High-Resolution Semantic Segmentation; CVPR 2017
+1. RefineNet: Multi-Path Refinement Networks for High-Resolution Semantic Segmentation; CVPR 2017
 [https://arxiv.org/abs/1611.06612](https://arxiv.org/abs/1611.06612)
-Journal extension: [Link](https://ieeexplore.ieee.org/abstract/document/8618363) in TPAMI 2019
+2. Journal extension: [Link](https://ieeexplore.ieee.org/abstract/document/8618363) in TPAMI 2019

 # Pytorch implementation
 This codebase only provides MATLAB and MatConvNet based implementation.

-Vladimir Nekrasov provids a Pytorch implementation and a light-weight version of RefineNet at:
+Vladimir Nekrasov provides a Pytorch implementation and a light-weight version of RefineNet at:
 [https://github.com/DrSleep/refinenet-pytorch](https://github.com/DrSleep/refinenet-pytorch)